fishenzone/Projects/README.md

-# Data Analyst Portfolio
+# Data Scientist Portfolio

-This repository contains data analysis projects and corresponding source code.
-The majority of the analysis was conducted using NumPy, Pandas, Matplotlib, Seaborn and presented in the form of iPython Notebooks.
+This repository contains data science projects and corresponding source code.
+They were all created as part of freeCodeCamp's Machine Learning with Python Certification.
+The majority of the analysis was conducted using Keras, TensorFlow, scikit-learn, NumPy, Pandas, Matplotlib, Seaborn and presented in the form of iPython Notebooks.

 ## Table of Contents